Motion made, and Question proposed, That this House do now adjourn.—(Jeremy Quin.)

 At this stage of development, it is estimated that the proposal will cost circa £85 million to build, and £1 million has already been committed by four commissioning partners, with equal parts of around £250,000 each from Lancaster City Council, Lancashire County Council, Lancashire local enterprise partnership and Lancaster University.
 Of course, there is also the £100,000 coming directly from the Treasury.
 The work carried out by the Eden Project to date has been commissioned by Lancaster University, and has been supported by the Chancellor, Lancaster City Council and all the other partners I just mentioned.

-As I alluded to earlier, the site will be located in a site of international environmental importance.
+As I alluded to earlier, the project will be located in a site of international environmental importance.
 Morecambe bay is designated as a Ramsar site, as it is the largest continuous inter-tidal area in Britain.
 It is also an area of special conservation and is in a special protected area.

 My community needs Eden.
 This is a game-changer for us: it will make Morecambe the envy not only of the north-west but of all seaside resorts in the United Kingdom.
 I have already mentioned the prosperity that it would bring.
 Although we have had a lot of central Government money, we need more—around £40 million to £60 million.
 I know that it is a big ask in a time of austerity, but we have already had hundreds of millions from the Government, in a time of austerity, to produce an economic turnaround in Morecambe that is unrivalled in the north of England.
 I would like to see the money come from Treasury salami slicing.
 Ideally, it would come directly from the Treasury, although I am not sure that the Chancellor would see eye-to-eye with me on that.
 I thank him, though, for the £100,000 that he personally allocated to the project.
 The money could come from the budgets for the environment, education, communities, transport—from across the whole Whitehall sphere.